Teaching CV for Kevin S. Fox

 International and Cross-Cultural

 - Incorporated strong international components (e.
-Transatlantic Cable Project, The World as Village: 100 People Project) to social science instruction at international high school with students from dozens of countries.
+Transatlantic Cable Project, The World as Village: 100 People Project) to social science instruction at international high schools with students from dozens of countries.

-- Designed and taught strong culture-based curriculum for Spanish I-IV courses, AP Human Geography, World Cultures and World Regional Geography that included both teacher-led and self-guided field trips.
+- Designed and taught strong culture-based curriculum for Spanish I-IV courses, AP Human Geography, World Cultures, IB DP Geography, IB MYP Individuals & Societies and World Regional Geography that included field trips.

 - Assessed needs of two community-based beekeeping groups and developed plans of action to improve production and marketing by training local leaders in rural Paraguay as a Peace Corps Volunteer.